 William Shatner, who played Captain Kirk alongside Leonard during the original TV series, tweeted: "I loved him like a brother.
 We will all miss his humor, his talent, and his capacity to love."

-Comedy actor Seth McFarlane added: "Leonard Nimoy brought us one of the greatest, noblest characters in the history of American storytelling.
+President Barack Obama added: "Long before being nerdy was cool, there was Leonard Nimoy." — President Obama #LLAP", while comedy actor Seth McFarlane tweeted: "Leonard Nimoy brought us one of the greatest, noblest characters in the history of American storytelling.
 Someone find the Genesis planet."

 On YouTube, fans began commenting under one of the most popular Star Trek videos, from the film Star Trek II: The Wrath of Khan as Spock tells Captain Kirk: "I have been - and always shall be - your friend."